gotspam/azure-test/examples/standalone/payg/README.md

 - If you have cloned this repository to an internally hosted location in order to modify the templates, you can use the templateBaseUrl and artifactLocation input parameters to specify the location of the modules.

 - To facilitate this immutable deployment model, the BIG-IP leverages the F5 BIG-IP Runtime Init package.
-The BIG-IP template requires a valid f5-bigip-runtime-init configuration file and execution command to be specified in the properties of the Azure Virtual Machine Scale Set resource.
-See <a href="https://github.com/F5Networks/f5-bigip-runtime-init">F5 BIG-IP Runtime Init</a> for more information.<br>
+The BIG-IP template requires a valid f5-bigip-runtime-init configuration file and execution command to be specified in the properties of the Azure Virtual Machine resource.
+See <a href="https://github.com/f5networks/f5-bigip-runtime-init">F5 BIG-IP Runtime Init</a> for more information.<br>

 - In this solution, the BIG-IP VEs must have the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) modules enabled to provide advanced traffic management and web application security functionality.
 The provided Declarative Onboarding declaration describes how to provision these modules.
 This template uses BIG-IP **private** management address when license is requested via BIG-IQ.